kijin/mysquirrel/README.md

 MySquirrel can also be used in **paranoid mode**, which will try to prevent you from writing potentially insecure queries.
 All variables marked with `?` and passed as separate parameters are automatically escaped.
 No more tedious escaping, no more SQL injection vulnerabilities.

+**Note:** The MySQL extension will be deprecated in PHP 5.5 and later.
+If you started using MySquirrel in an old project but your web host now supports MySQLi and/or PDO, you'd better update your code to use a better alternative!

 MySquirrel is released under the [GNU Lesser General Public License, version 3](http://www.gnu.org/copyleft/lesser.html).